DEGREE PROGRAMS

 PhD, DDS/PhD

-• Applicants must have either a Bachelor’s in the life sciences (e.g. Microbiology or Biochemistry) or a professional degree from a Dental or Medical School (e.g. DDS, DMD, MD).
+- Applicants must have either a four-year baccalaureate degree in the life sciences (e.g. Microbiology or Biochemistry) from a regionally accredited college or university in the U.S. or equivalent or a professional degree from a Dental or Medical School (e.g. DDS, DMD, MD).
 We seek applicants who show great promise of successful careers in research with an interest in teaching.
 Our applicants typically have strong undergraduate records as well as previous laboratory experience and demonstrated skills in life sciences or public health research.

-• Demonstrated English Language proficiency for all Graduate School applicants whose native language is not English.
+- Demonstrated English Language proficiency for all Graduate School applicants whose native language is not English.
+Minimum English Language Proficiency scores required:

 MS DH

-• Applicants must have either a Bachelor’s degree in dental hygiene from an accredited program or an Associate Degree in dental hygiene from an accredited program plus a Bachelor’s degree in any area
+- Applicants must have either a four-year baccalaureate degree in dental hygiene from a regionally accredited college or university in the U.S. or equivalent or an associate degree in dental hygiene from a regionally accredited college or university in the U.S. or equivalent plus a four-year baccalaureate degree in any area.

-• Demonstrated English Language proficiency for all Graduate School applicants whose native language is not English
+- Demonstrated English Language proficiency for all Graduate School applicants whose native language is not English.
+Minimum English Language Proficiency scores required:

-When requesting official TOEFL scores from the Education Testing Service, use institutional code 4854 for the University of Washington.
+- When submitting official TOEFL scores, use institutional code 4854 for the University of Washington.

 PhD, DDS/PhD